 So here’s what I give you for today, the new 5 commandments of your health.
 Say goodbye to starving yourself.

-The New 5 Commandments of Your Health:
+The New 5 Commandments of Calories and Health:

 The new 5 commandments: